 ********EPISODE 7 IS HERE*********

-Pam Ayres is coming to the podcast!!!
+Pam Ayres is on the podcast!!!

 Latest news from the podcast.
 The lovely Pam Ayres kindly spent some time with me and talked about her latest book 'The Last Hedgehog' , gardening for wildlife, and revision notes for those of you wanting to win mastermind!!